marsdrums/test-tutorial/visual-quality/index.md

 ### Physics-based motion

-In specific scenarios, it's possible to describe objects' motion through the physical laws themselves.
-Imagine you have an object, with its own mass, and there's a force actracting it.
-Knowing the force strenght and direction, and the object's mass, you can define movement as a biproduct of the physical interaction.
+In specific scenarios, it's possible to describe objects' motion through the physical laws.
+Imagine you have an object with its own mass, and a force attracts it.
+Knowing the force strength and direction and the object's mass, you can define the movement as a byproduct of the physical interaction.

 In a discrete time domain, you can describe the movement of an object with mass $m$ subjected to a force $vec{F}$ using Newton’s Second Law of Motion: